Skip to main content

 In default Brightspot, a CMS user (AKA ToolUser) is given a role, which has permissions on it.
 These permissions define which sites, areas, UI, and types they have access to.

-This system has some limitations:
+This system has some limitations, namely:

-• A user can only have 1 role
+• A user can only have 1 role.

-• If multiple users have slight differences in a role, a brand new role must be published
+• If multiple users have slight differences in a role, a brand new role must be published.

-• Only super admins can create roles, and can assign whatever permissions they desire to any user
+• Only super admins can create roles, and can assign whatever permissions they desire to any user.

-• Different permissions for different sites
+• Allowing different permissions for different sites,

 These improvements are done using various subsystems, which are all detailed below.